ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

 - Attrition rate is 16%
 - Attrition by Age-band
-   1. Under 25 total attRITION COUNT 38 employees
+   1. Under 25 total Attrition count is 38 Employees
-   2. 25-34 Total attrition count 112 employees
+   2. 25-34 Total attrition count is 112 Employees
-   3. 35-44 Total attrition count is 51 employees
+   3. 35-44 Total attrition count is 51 Employees
-   4. 45-54 Total attrition count is 25 employees
+   4. 45-54 Total attrition count is 25 Employees
-   5. 55 and above attrition count is 11 employees
+   5. 55 and above attrition count is 11 Employees

-- Attrition rate per department
-   1.
+   The age band with the highest attrition rate is age-band 25-34

 ### Data Visualization

+- Attrition per department
 There are three department in organisation whose data is been analysed
 - Research and development (R&D)
 - Human Resourses (HR)